 - 4) Inspect the interior of the demand regulator body for damage, corrosion and cleanliness.
 Clean the interior of the regulator body if necessary per "1.1 Overpressure Relief Valve Overhaul Procedures" on page OPRV-1. - 5) Reinstall the diaphragm, cover, and clamp.
 Make sure the metal parts are clean and dry.
 Do not lubricate the diaphragm.
-Tighten the clamp screw to the recommended torque, see "Torque Specs" starting on page APNDX-19 using a torque screwdriver.
+Tighten the clamp screw to the recommended torque, using a torque screwdriver.
+See "Torque Specs" module.

-NOTE: Older regulator clamps, when properly

-torqued, had a gap of approximately 1/32" to 1/16" between the retaining clamp surfaces when fully tightened.
+Older regulator clamps, when properly torqued, had a gap of approximately $\frac{1}{32}$ " to $\frac{1}{16}$ " between the retaining clamp surfaces when fully tightened.
 All current clamps when properly torqued, have little or no gap between the retaining clamp surfaces.